tvaughan73/Synology/README.md

 All current PHP libraries on github for Synology DSM are old and will not work with DSM 6.
 Documentation for DSM 6 is pretty much non-existent.
 This library will work with DSM 6 and is intended as a starting point for others.
 All of the methods in this library were derived from observing the request and response from the DiskStation UI using Chrome developer tools.

-Synology.php was written for Codeigniter framework and also uses the composer libraries for Redis and Google 2FA.
+Synology.php was written for Codeigniter framework and also uses composer libraries for Redis and Google 2FA.

 `composer require predis/predis`